semanticarts/ontology-toolkit/README.md

   -m IRI VERSION, --merge IRI VERSION
                         Merge all inputs into a single ontology with the given IRI and version
+  -b [{all,strict}], --defined-by [{all,strict}]
+                        Add rdfs:isDefinedBy to every resource defined.
+If the (default) "strict" argument is provided, only
+                        owl:Class, owl:ObjectProperty, owl:DatatypeProperty,
+                        owl:AnnotationProperty and owl:Thing entities will be
+                        annotated.
+If "all" is provided, every entity that has any properties other than rdf:type will be annotated.
 ```

 ### Graphic